geekq/firefox-ultra-compact/README.md

 ![ultra compact Firefox tab bar](ultra-compact-firefox-tab-bar-screenshot.png)

 Screenshot is made on Ubuntu Mate 22.04, with Firefox Title Bar deactivated (right click on toolbar > customize > s. checkbox in the down left corner).
-Tabs bar takes 31px, together with url bar 81px.
+Tabs bar now takes just 31px, together with url bar 81px.

 ## Installation instructions

 In your Firefox open `about:config`, search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set it to `true` (just double click on the value)

 In your Firefox open `about:profiles` and open the "root" directory for your current Firefox profile.
-Create `chrome` subfolder, if it does not exist.
-And save the custom `userChrome.css` to that folder.
-On github you can open the file, click on `raw` view, then "save as" to the above mentioned folder.
+Create `chrome` subfolder, if it does not exist and save the custom `userChrome.css` to that folder.
+On github you can open my userChrome.css file, review it's content, then click on `raw` view, then "save as" to the above mentioned folder.

 ## Compatibility